Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G30     ; Probe the bed at the current XY position.
 When the probe is triggered, set the Z coordinate to the probe trigger height.
 G30 S-1 ; Probe the bed at the current XY position.
 When the probe is triggered, do not adjust the Z coordinate, just report the machine height at which the probe was triggered.
 G30 S-2 ; Probe the bed at the current XY position.
 When the probe is triggered, adjust the Z offset of the current tool to make the current position Z=0.
-G30 S-3 ; Probe the bed and set the Z probe trigger height to the height it stopped at (supported in RRF 2.03 and later) G30 P0 X20 Y50 Z-99999       ; Probe the bed at X20 Y50 and save the XY coordinates and the height error as point 0 G30 P3 X180 Y180 Z-99999 S4  ; Probe the bed at X180 Y180, save the XY coordinates and the height error as point 3 and calculate 4-point compensation or calibration
+G30 S-3 ; Probe the bed and set the Z probe trigger height to the height it stopped at (supported in RRF 2.03 and later)<br>
+G30 P0 X20 Y50 Z-99999       ; Probe the bed at X20 Y50 and save the XY coordinates and the height error as point 0
+G30 P3 X180 Y180 Z-99999 S4  ; Probe the bed at X180 Y180, save the XY coordinates and the height error as point 3 and calculate 4-point compensation or calibration
 G30 P3 X180 Y180 Z-99999 S-1 ; As previous example but just report the height errors